 ATOMOS Ninja 5 + proRes RAW

 Bigger isn’t always better.
 Atomos finally put out a new edition of their very requested 5” monitor/recorder – Ninja 5.
 It’s thinner, packed with features from other models in their line-up, cooling is improved, it records on SSD mini, and it supports ProRes RAW format.
 Since its release, this new codec from Apple is the talk of the town.
 Check out this video and see, why is it important, and why it’s not available yet in practice.

 Are you serious?

 I will not deny that bmpcc4K was the star of the show.
 So who was the clown?
 Not sure, but Z Cam E2 comes close.
-It’s a strange low-cost hybrid with potentially killers specs.
-For 2000$ you get 4K at 120fps, 10-bit color and 13 stops of dynamic range!
+It’s a strange low-cost hybrid with potential killer specs.
+For 2000$ you get 4K at 120fps, 10-bit color, and 13 stops of dynamic range!
 That frame rate is insane for a camera in this price range.
 MFT mount makes it accessible to a whole variety of lenses.
 It has no LCD screen, but it does have a USBc slot so you can monitor and control the camera through a smartphone.
 Also, it has an ethernet slot!
 This means you can hook it up easily to your live stream setup via NDI protocol.
 One more thing stands out.
 The guy in the video is talking about deep learning implementation and how the camera learns while tracking faces.
-AI inside of camera?
+AI inside of the camera?
 All in all a very interesting product.
 But I’m a little skeptical about will this camera deliver.
-They don’t talk about sensor size, ISO, battery life, what codec it uses… The app is made only for iOS.
-Why skip android?
+They don’t talk about sensor size, ISO, battery life, or what codec it uses… The app is made only for iOS.
+Why skip Android?
 Most importantly – they didn’t show the footage for God’s sake!
 Let’s hope they prove me wrong.